Influencer Marketing: Eye-Opening Perspectives from Leading Professionals

 Influencer marketing was the topic everyone was talking about last Tuesday, June 25th, when PRLab hosted its latest Meetup at Boom Chicago.
 From startups to corporate– we gained a wide range of insights into some of the most difficult challenges in influencer marketing today.

 We recruited Digital Strategy Expert Ilaria Severi and Business Development and Branding expert Maarten Vissers to give keynotes about influencer marketing to a crowd of over 100 people.
+Afterwards, Strategic Director Sophie van der Schaft and Managing Director Daan Sip joined us in a panel discussion to address the real-time concerns of the audience.

 We’ve summarized the most important tips from their presentations into one article so that you’re always armed with this valuable knowledge.